monktastic/hackmd/radical-kindness/see-no-evil.md

 Simply being in this state secretly invites others into it, beneath both of your conscious thresholds: your self-deception _encourages_ theirs.
 On the surface, you may be enemies, but underneath, your evils are allied.
 Your nominal allies are also invited in.
 Unmistakable signatures of this invitation are contempt, self-righteousness, and malice.
 Evil never actually fights evil; it only pretends to, to create more of itself under the guise of good.

 In this way, evil behaves like a distributed organism, signaling to itself through the vast network of human minds.
-It leverages our collective intelligence to produce horrifying outcomes that none of us would claim to individually want, yet which are the inevitable result of our collective self-deception.
+It leverages our collective intelligence to produce horrifying outcomes that none of us would claim to individually want, yet which are the inevitable result of our cumulative self-deception.

 It is that archetypal massive evil global conspiracy: a shadowy collective responsible for all the mayhem in the world, yet which nobody can see.
 And we are its unwitting minions.